eliranwong/OpenGNT/CompareOGNTwithNA28/Readme.md

-update: version 2 removed on 20Aug2018
+update: version 2 removed on 20Aug2018.
+Below are differences between version 1 of the main text of OGNT and NA28.

 # Differences between 1st version of OGNT and NA28:
 - More than 3400 words are different.